lu-pl/lodkit/README.md

 ### lodkit.importer

 `lodkit.importer` is a custom importer for importing RDF files as if they where regular Python modules.
-RDF files are parsed into an `rdflib.Graph` instance and made available in the module namespace.
+RDF files are parsed into `rdflib.Graph` instances and made available in the module namespace.

 E.g. in a directory structure